“Creativity is often the key to devising meaningful recognition programs that have an impact on individual performance and the bottom line.”

 As Accenture summarily puts it “When it comes to motivating people toward great performance, it’s not just about the paycheck.”
 Many sales managers have known or suspected this for years, especially in downturned economies when the selling cycle gets longer.
 Some companies may uncomfortably acknowledge that the number of calls necessary to close a deal has also jumped.
 For instance, it is not uncommon to require six or more calls to close a deal in some sectors.

 And conversion rates—moving from the initial call to the presentation stage, and then converting proposals to sales—are trending down for some industries, while in others the uptick in the U.S. economy may be moving them in the opposite direction.
-Regardless, there will come a point in every small business lifecycle where they will experience some of the pain points above, which has a dramatic affect upon sales force motivation and performance.
+Regardless, there will come a point in every small business lifecycle where they will experience some of the pain points above, which has a dramatic effect upon sales force motivation and performance.

 “That leads to a situation where you have to know more and sell harder, but where you may be less effective in your overall success rates,” said Accenture.
 Traditionally higher commission and compensation rates may sound like the most sensible way to keep your sales force stimulated, focused and closing deals.